 Some tips to ensure you can have your dog in spite of asthma

 Here are a few tips to help:

-- Discuss allergy medications and immunotherapy with your doctor.
-Keeping your allergies well controlled will also help keep your asthma well controlled.
+Keeping your allergies well-controlled will also help keep your asthma well controlled.
 Immunotherapy, or allergy shots, actually help stop the allergic reaction from happening.
 Allergy shots require a financial and serious time commitment.
-Shots are administered once – twice a week in your allergist’s office over several years and may require an insurance co-payment for each doctor visit/injection.
+Shots are administered once to twice a week in your allergist’s office over several years and may require an insurance co-payment for each doctor visit/injection.
 After you receive the injection you need to stay at the doctor’s for 30 minutes to make sure you don’t have an anaphylactic reaction.
 You may find your symptoms reduce quickly, but it normally takes up to 12 months of shots before you feel the effects.

 How about you?
 How do you manage having pets and keeping your asthma and allergies under control?